tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 # Performance Considerations

-One of the challenges with cloud-based DNS approaches, such as Adaptive DNS, is that the obfuscated stub resolver address is sometimes currently used as input into DNS geographic load balancing sytems.
+One of the challenges with cloud-based DNS approaches, such as Adaptive DNS, is that the address of the obfuscated stub resolver can be currently used as input into DNS geographic load balancing sytems.
 Alternatively, the client's actual address is forwarded to the recursive resolver by the stub using EDNS0 Client Subnet which is a